List of New Zealand Twenty20 International cricket records: Most wickets in a calendar year

-Most wickets in a series
+Most wickets in a tournament

 2019 ICC World Twenty20 Qualifier at UAE saw records set for the most wickets taken by a bowler in a T20I series when Oman's pacer Bilal Khan tool 18 wickets during the series.
-Daniel Vettori in the 2007 ICC World Twenty20 and Santner in the England in New Zealand in 2019-20 took 11 wickets, the most for a New Zealand bowler in a series.
+Daniel Vettori in the 2007 ICC World Twenty20 and Santner in the England in New Zealand in 2019–20 took 11 wickets, the most for a New Zealand bowler in a series.